AbdoViper23/Chess/README.md

-This is Chess game With C# programming languages ans GUI with simple code
+This is Chess game With C# programming languages and GUI with simple code

 **It contains lighting for available moves for all pieces